 In Mojave and later, the app restrictions panel includes a pair of toggles for the built-in FaceTime camera and your Mac’s microphone.
 Without permission to use the camera or microphone, an app cannot capture video or record audio—not even silently nor in the background.

 For your own security, these toggles are off by default.

 As a result, you’ll need to give every app you open for the first time, like Skype or QuickTime Player, explicit permission to use your computer’s microphone or camera.

 Here’s how you can manage camera and mic access for any apps installed on your Mac.
 You’ll learn how to grant apps like the video-conferencing software Skype access to the camera when you need to conduct a video-chat with your boss, revoke permission for apps you suspect might be recording audio or video without your knowledge, and more.

 Securing your Mac’s cam & mic

-By default, macOS Mojave prevents all apps using its AVFoundation API from getting microphone or camera data without your consent.
+By default, macOS Mojave and later prevents all apps using its AVFoundation API from getting microphone or camera data without your consent.
 When you open an app for the first time that wants to access that hardware, the system pulls up a permission prompt.

 To grant the app access to the cam or mic, click OK.
-If this app is from a legitimate developer and includes Mojave support, you can grant it access and never think about it again.
+If this app is from a legitimate developer and includes support, you can grant it access and never think about it again.

-By bringing user authorization for camera and microphone to Mojave, Apple has elevated your security.
+By bringing user authorization for camera and microphone to Mac, Apple has elevated your security.
 It is important to understand that this feature requires that apps use Apple’s AVFoundation API and be compiled with the macOS Mojave 10.14 SDK.